 Of course, whilst this made the film easier to watch for the younger audience, for the rest of us it did occasionally ruin the moment.
 But even without gore and the visual image of spears going through people, the film doesn’t flower the themes of death either.
 The scene with Rue (Amandla Stenberg), especially, was quite a big part of the novel that couldn’t have been easily ignored.
 Whilst at times a bit of blood would have emphasised these death scenes even more, it wasn’t a complete negative on the film as the violence was still enough to have an impact.

-As for the cast of the film, of course it is all about Jennifer Lawrence.
+As for the cast of the film, it is all about Jennifer Lawrence, of course.
 Not only did she fit into the role perfectly, but she played the character almost flawlessly and held a strong performance throughout.
 Helped by the fact that her character is one of inspiration, Lawrence is indefinitely going to do well from this.
 But whilst she was the star of the show, the film also held many other great performances.
 One of my personal favourites was Stanley Tucci‘s Flickerman, who, with his shiny white grin and bright blue hair, was just what the role called for.
 Provoking laughter and cheers from the audience of his TV show, he did the same with the cinema audience too.
 And let’s not forget Woody Harrelson and Elizabeth Banks as well, who were both great additions to the cast and again suited to their characters superbly.

 Whilst The Hunger Games is a brilliant adaptation, the one thing I felt that wasn’t expressed overly well was the romantic connection between Katniss and Peeta.
 Whilst some of the audience may have felt that their relationship was a genuine one, the book puts it very differently.
 Katniss’ actions were, for the most of it, for the cameras, which in the book Peeta eventually realises.
 With Katniss narrating the book, we are able to understand this better, but whilst the film picks up on most of what was left unsaid in Collins’ novel, the emphasis on Katniss’ thoughts of Gale weren’t easily expressed on-screen.